For over 30 years, RCS has been an invaluable resource for people in Craven, Jones, and Pamlico Counties.

-The BEE Campaign includes a reconfiguration of the current George Street complex to ensure a safe, secure and efficient operation providing shelter, food and clothing for people with basic needs as well as empowering them through education, health and self-improvement programs.
-This will ultimately help them lead productive lives.
-In addition to the day-to-day costs of our current building and programs, there is a critical need to raise the funding necessary to begin renovations on the following:
+The BEE Campaign is raising funds to reconfigure the current George Street complex to ensure a safe, secure, and efficient operation providing shelter, food, and clothing for people with basic needs as well as empowerment through education, health, and self-improvement programs.
+This will ultimately help each of them lead productive lives.
+In addition to the day-to-day costs of current building and programs, there’s a critical need to raise the funding necessary to begin renovations on the following:

-> Emergency Shelter for Veterans: creating 6 apartments for veterans
+> Emergency Shelter for Veterans: Creating five apartments for veterans

-> Emergency Shelter for Families: expanding from 1 to 4 family rooms
+> Emergency Shelter for Families: Expanding from one to four family rooms

 > Emergency Shelter for Individuals

 > Soup Kitchen: Expanding from 46 to 120 seats

 Located in a three-building complex at 919 George Street, the primary programs at RCS meet basic human needs of food and shelter:

 - Soup Kitchen: Served 63,510 meals in 2015.
 The current kitchen seats 46 people and serves an average of 174 people per day.
 However, during the summer months when school is out, as many as 220 guests are served daily.
 The ECU School of Nursing provides basic health screenings for shelter guests during Soup Kitchen hours and volunteers provide “compassionate listening” should a guest need a caring person to talk with him/her.
 RCS offers a free meal to anyone who visits, no questions asked.